dotswg/dots-architecture/draft-ietf-dots-architecture.md

 or mitigation capacity constitute service level agreements and are out of scope for this document.

-The DOTS client adjusts mitigation scope and provides available attack details at the direction of its local administrator.
-Such direction may involve manual or automated adjustments in response to feedback from the DOTS server.
+The DOTS client adjusts mitigation scope and provides available attack feedback (e.g. mitigation efficacy) at the direction of its local administrator.
+Such direction may involve manual or automated adjustments in response to updates from the DOTS server.

 To provide a metric of signal health and distinguish an idle signal channel from a disconnected or defunct session, the DOTS client sends a heartbeat over